markedjs/marked/README.md

 The callback function to call when using an async highlighter.

 ### tables

 Type: `Boolean`
 Default: `true`

-Enable GFM [tables](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#wiki-tables).
+Enable GFM [tables][tables].
 This option requires the `gfm` option to be true.

 ### breaks

 Type: `Boolean`
 Default: `false`

-Enable GFM [line breaks](https://help.github.com/articles/github-flavored-markdown#newlines).
+Enable GFM [line breaks][breaks].
 This option requires the `gfm` option to be true.

 ### pedantic

 Type: `Boolean`
 Default: `false`

 Conform to obscure parts of `markdown.pl` as much as possible.
 Don't fix any of the original markdown bugs or poor behavior.

 ### sanitize

 Type: `Boolean`
 Default: `false`

 Sanitize the output.
 Ignore any HTML that has been input.

 ### smartLists

 Type: `Boolean`
 Default: `true`

 Use smarter list behavior than the original markdown.
 May eventually be default with the old behavior moved into `pedantic`.

 ### smartypants

 Type: `Boolean`
 Default: `false`

 Use "smart" typograhic punctuation for things like quotes and dashes.

 ### langPrefix

 Type: `String`
 Default: `lang-`

 Set the prefix for code block classes.

 ## Access to lexer and parser

 You also have direct access to the lexer and parser if you so desire.

 ``` js